Up to 350 jobs under threat at Meta in Ireland - MyJoyOnline

 Audio By Carbonatix

-It is understood about 350 jobs located in Ireland are under threat at Meta.
+It is understood that about 350 jobs located in Ireland are under threat at Meta.

 The technology company told employees in a memo last month that it planned to cut 10% of its workforce - roughly 8,000 staff.